Metrics for technical debt management: the basics

 Units of measures are often different from the units of the metrics that those measures support.
 For example, measures of technical debt in code include test coverage, documentation asynchrony, documentation omissions, code duplication, code complexity, dependency cycles, rule violations, or interface violations.
 The units of these measures are all different.

 To those who must make strategic technical debt management decisions by comparing the costs of retiring different kinds of debt, these detailed measures are awkward to use.
 MPrin is more directly related to the issues they must address.
 MPrin provides a unit of comparison among debt retirement options, and between retirement options and available resources.
-Beyond the level of the particular debt we are retiring, MPrin is the dimension of greatest utility.
+Beyond the level of the particular debt being considered for retirement, MPrin is the dimension of greatest utility.
 [Brown 2010]

 In a future post I’ll describe the properties of metrics that are needed for technical debt management.